eyob-kefale/Blog-Post-alx/README.md

-# Blog Post Web Service Project
+# Blog Post for alx project

 ## Overview

-This project was developed as the final project for the Web Service course.
-The goal of the project is to showcase the integration of Node.js and React.js to create a web service.

 ## Technologies Used